 Regularly Checking Your Account Balance

 After every AePS transaction, especially cash withdrawals, always check your account balance.
-You can do this using the AePS balance enquiry service or through your bank’s mobile banking app or SMS service.
+You can do this using the AePS balance enquiry service, your bank’s mobile banking app, or SMS service.
 Regularly checking helps you confirm that the correct amount was debited or credited and allows you to spot any errors quickly.

 What to Do if You Think There is Fraud

-If you ever suspect that someone has used your Aadhaar for an unauthorised transaction, or if you notice any suspicious activity in your account:
+If you ever suspect that someone has used your Aadhaar for an unauthorised transaction, or if you notice any suspicious activity in your account, act immediately.
+Time is critical when dealing with potential fraud.

 How to Get Help from Your Bank

-- Calling Customer Service: Most banks have a dedicated customer service helpline number.
+- Calling Customer Service: Most banks have a dedicated customer service helpline number for immediate assistance.

-- Visiting a Branch: You can always visit your nearest bank branch and speak to a bank official.
+- Visiting a Branch: You can always visit your nearest bank branch and speak directly to a bank official for in-person support.

-- Using Online Channels: Some banks offer online complaint portals or email support.
+- Using Online Channels: Some banks offer online complaint portals or email support for convenience.